Decoding of Interleaved Alternant Codes: Preliminaries

-and $\v'$ is the column multiplier of the GRS code corresponding to the alternant code $\code$, i.e., $\GRS^d_{\va,\v'}\cap\Fq=\code$.
 We observe that the matrices $\D$ and $\V$ are both square and of full rank.
 Therefore, the product $\v=\D\cdot\V\cdot\u$ defines a one-to-one mapping $\u\to\v$, such that $\0\to\0$.
 Consequently, the statement~\cref{eq:ustatement} is equivalent to the statements

 and the lemma statement follows. \end{proof}

 Above we extended and adapted the first part of the proof of the upper bound on the failure probability for interleaved RS codes in~\cite{schmidt2009collaborative}, where the error matrix $\widetilde{\E}$ is assumed to be over $\Fqm$ (the field of RS codes).
 Simulation results indicate that this bound is quite tight.
 However, for interleaved alternant codes, $\widetilde{\E}$ is over $\Fq$ (the \emph{subfield} of RS codes) and the bound from~\cite{schmidt2009collaborative} is not valid in this case.